 Heat exchanging Equipments have applications in many products such as area heating, air-conditioning, chemical processing or waste heat recovery.

-Now that we understand what is a heat exchanger the next thing we should know is What does a heat exchanger do, which is our next topic.
+Now that we understand what is a heat exchanger the next thing we should know is What does a heat exchanger do ?

 What does a heat exchanger do?